We’re into real estate investing. We’re also into keeping it real.

 Maintenance & Repairs: Another absolute must that you need to include in your expense column is a reserve for maintenance and repairs.
 I always plan to set aside at least 10% of my gross rent revenue to cover the issues that will come up when my properties start falling apart (because sooner or later, it's going to happen).
 Even if you have a year or two where no extraordinary expenses come up, you need to let these funds accumulate.
 All it takes is one roof replacement, or one pipe to burst in the basement and ALL of this money will be needed immediately – so let this money build up and don’t drain this account.

-The calculator will also do a calculation to show what the TOTAL cost will be to purchase the property (in this case, it's taking the purchase price of $27,500 + closing costs of $1,375 + deferred maintenance of $2,500 = $31,375 cash required to purchase property).
+Since this was a cash deal, the summary shows the total cash required to purchase the property (taking the purchase price of $27,500 + closing costs of $1,375 + deferred maintenance of $2,500 = $31,375 cash required to close).

-This is usually a very revealing part of the calculation process, because it gives us a good look at what kind of net revenue the property can actually be expected to generate (both before and after taxes).
+This is usually a very revealing part of the calculation process because it gives us a good look at what kind of net operating income the property can actually be expected to generate (both before and after taxes).

-In the example below, the calculator is telling me that after all expenses, the investor would be adding another $3,563 to their annual income, and then the amount they would actually keep in their pocket (after their taxes are paid) would be $3,030.
-This is if the investor chooses to buy this property and pay all cash for it.
+In the example below, the calculator is telling me that after all expenses, the investor would be adding another $3,563 to their annual income, and then the amount they would actually keep in their pocket (after their taxes are paid) would be $2,850.

 In a very real way, this information is your final, decision-making data, and depending on whether the property is being bought with cash or with financing – the end results can vary widely.